Sherry1247/Machine-Learning-for-Thermodynamic-Property-dataset-URS-/README.md

 - **Mentor & Advisor:** Dr. Gupta for guidance on ML methodology and project direction
 - **NIST:** For providing comprehensive thermodynamic databases
-- **Kaggle:** For medical insurance dataset and community resources
+- **Kaggle:** For medical insurance, tips, and Titanic datasets and community resources
 - **UW–Madison:** For supporting undergraduate research initiatives

 ---